Deepakkumar-Maurya/Chat-Application-Polling/README.md

 1. Open two terminals in the root directory
 2. Start the application in a terminal:
     `npm start`
-3. In another terminal start the server
-		`node server.js`

 4. Open your web browser and visit http://localhost:3000.
 5. Open another browser and visit http://localhost:3000 and sign up with other user credentials